rustyio/sync/README.markdown

 when it turned out they had been moved.

-The way this works is by checking if the `source` path inside the beam is a file that exists, and by checking if that path is a decendant of the root of your application.
-If sync has been set to fix the paths, and module's source is pointing at a path that isn't a decendant of the current working directory, it will attempt to find the correct file.
+The way this works is by checking if the `source` path inside the beam is a file that exists, and by checking if that path is a descendant of the root of your application.
+If sync has been set to fix the paths, and module's source is pointing at a path that isn't a descendant of the current working directory, it will attempt to find the correct file.

-You can change how this will be handled with a `non_decendants` setting in the
+You can change how this will be handled with a `non_descendants` setting in the
 config:

-* `fix`: Fix any file that isn't a decendant
+* `fix`: Fix any file that isn't a descendant

 * `allow`: Use the original path in the module, regardless of its location, recompiling only if the original location changes.

-* `ignore`: If a file is not a decendant, sync will completely ignore it.
+* `ignore`: If a file is not a descendant, sync will completely ignore it.

 ## A note about Nitrogen